-Eight years ago, I adopted the Rufino Mendoza Elementary School.
+Fourteen years ago, I adopted the Rufino Mendoza Elementary School.
 I take great pride in supporting such a worthy school.
 The majority of the students are Hispanic and the school is unfortunately underfunded.
 The teachers and staff work tirelessly to educate our community's children.

 Everybody knows that the obesity epidemic is a problem in America.
 Studies have shown that an active lifestyle started during childhood usually leads to a healthy and active lifestyle for the rest of a person's life.
 So in addition to the work I do for the school as a whole, because of my love for running marathons, I also decided to sponsor of the Mendoza Running Club.
 I love seeing the kids enjoy a sport that is so close to my heart.

 I sponsored a 5K run as part of the Mendoza Fitness day in April.
 This is a picture of me cheering on the students during the race.

 This is a card I received from the coach of the club with a picture of the 2009 Jingle Bell Run.

 Here is a brief history about Mr. Rufino Mendoza and the school from the school's website.

 Rufino Mendoza Sr. is regarded as a pioneer in leading the campaign for Hispanics and addressing the concerns affecting the education of children in the area.
 Mr. Mendoza began his efforts in 1972 with the Mexican American Educational Advisory Committee where he served as a chairman from 1972-1982.

 Mr. Mendoza was instrumental in identifying specific needs of the Hispanic Community in curriculum and instruction, in the bilingual program, in personnel and staff development, and in school policies.